Sorry, this page has moved! Please click here to go to the new location.

 Complete a Personal Assessment: Make a list of your personal needs and your resources for meeting support network in a disaster environment.
 There are checklists available to help you plan.
 In most cases, your case manager or disability advocates can assist you.

 Keep 7-14 days of medications on hand.
 Have a list of all medications taken (dosages and schedules) and store this list in a designated safe place so it can be located quickly in an emergency.

 Notify your power provider of all power-dependent life support equipment.
 Plan for an alternate power source in the event that you do lose power.

 Be Informed: Know about the specific hazards that threaten your community (winter storms, tornadoes, flooding, etc.), and learn about community warning systems.
-Garland citizens with disabilities and special needs should register with our Registry.
-Contact us to out more on how to register with our Functional Needs Registry.
+Garland citizens with disabilities and special needs should register with the State of Texas Registry.
+Contact us to out more on how to register with the Functional Needs Registry.

 If you or someone in your household has functional needs, it’s important to incorporate them into your disaster plans.
 For planning assistance beyond what you can find in this website, please contact our office for more specific information and resources.

 Emergency Preparedness Tips for Persons with Mobility Issues